dmaier-couchbase/cb-social/README.md

 {
   'titel' : '$title',
   'msg' : '$msg',
+  'time' : $dateTimeAsLong,
   'receivers' : [...]
 }
 ```

 * Msg Ref

-The reference to find a direct message which were sent to me :
+The reference to find all direct messages those were sent to me :

 ```
 msg::direct::ref::$to :